Q. I would like the food pantry/bank in my area to consider becoming a Book Fairy Pantry Project, where do I begin?

 REGISTRATION AND DIRECTORY LISTING

-Once you have registered and paid the $5.00 registration fee above, you are welcome to download, print and distribute official Book Fairy Pantry Project materials.
+You are welcome to download, print and distribute official Book Fairy Pantry Project materials below.
 All of the creations - including a brochure, bumper sticker, book plate and bookmark - are designed to be printed in black & white.
 Please see descriptions of sizes and instructions below each thumbnail.